stysan/monopoly-online/README.md

 > [!WARNING]
 > This is a fully vibe-coded game.
-It used up 2 free 5-hour limits on Claude Sonnet 4.6.
 >
 > Please do **NOT** try to deploy this for yourself.
 This was only made for me and a couple of my friends; security is not guaranteed.